pip-services/pip-services-docs/content/en/golang/redis/cache/redis_cache.md

 linkTitle: "RedisCache"
 gitUrl: "https://github.com/pip-services3-go/pip-services3-redis-go"
 description: >
-    Distributed cache that stores values in Redis in-memory database.
+    Distributed cache that stores values in a Redis in-memory database.

 ---

 ### Description

-The RedisCache class allows you to create distributed caches that store values in Redis in-memory database.
+The RedisCache class allows you to create distributed caches that store values in a Redis in-memory database.

 #### Configuration parameters

 - **connection(s)**:
-    - **discovery_key**: (optional) a key to retrieve the connection from IDiscovery
+    - **discovery_key**: (optional) key to retrieve the connection from IDiscovery
     - **host**: host name or IP address
     - **port**: port number
     - **uri**: resource URI or connection string with all parameters in it
 - credential(s):
     - **store_key**: key to retrieve parameters from credential store
-    - **username**: user name (currently is not used)
+    - **username**: username (currently is not used)
-    - **password**: user password
+    - **password**: user's password
 - options:
     - **retries**: number of retries (default: 3)
     - **timeout**: default caching timeout in milliseconds (default: 1 minute)